-This collaborative model leaves families intact four days a week rather than just two.
+All students from pre-kindergarten through 12th grade benefit from this collaborative model which leaves families intact four days a week rather than just two.
 Families tell us that they would not trade the time they have with their growing children.
-Parental influence is preserved, siblings have time to interact and help each other, various appointments can be made without disrupting days at school, and parents have time to fulfill their God given duty to raise their children in the fear and admonition of the Lord.
-(Eph.
-6:4)
+Parental influence is preserved, siblings have time to interact and help each other, various appointments can be made without disrupting days at school, and parents have time to fulfill their God-given duty to raise their children in the fear and admonition of the Lord (Eph.
+6:4).

 Our teachers remain available by email or phone for help and clarification on home days, and new families are matched with mentor families who are eager to help make the transition enjoyable by offering “tips and tricks” for home days.

-We project school lessons at home to involve the following amount of time on task:
+We project school lessons at home to involve the following approximate amount of time when staying on task: